 Charles played by Dorian Simpson and Mary played by Caroline Moroney.

 There is plenty of music and suggestions of balls and dancing in the book.
-At Uppercross,Louisa and Harriet have impromptu balls at the drop of hat, so to speak.
+At Uppercross,Louisa and Harriet have impromptu balls.
+Often breaking into, dance.
 Anne of course does not like to dance in the novel and in this production too.
-She plays the harpsichord.
+Ann is known to play the harpsichord.
 During one music session at Uppercross the Musgroves home, Mr Musgrove says.
 “Well played Anne,” after a piece of electronica drum and base played through speakers set around the stage.
-Of course Anne hasn’t played anything she has merely been standing, a spectator.
+Of course Anne hasn’t played anything, she has merely been standing, a spectator.
 The audience have a little giggle.
-Mr Musgrove rather disturbingly performs a robotic dance.Think Ricky Gervais’s David Brent in the English version of The Office
+Charles Musgrove rather disturbingly performs a robotic dance.Think Ricky Gervais’s David Brent in the English version of The Office

 Now this is where the true Janeite might think things get really silly or even worse, wrong, in a very bad way.